 Trying to eat healthier or save money instead of going out for lunch every day?
 Whip up a batch of berry quinoa salad with shrimp for an easy make-ahead meal that you can grab on your way out to work in the morning.
 Filled with fresh, bright flavors, you’ll be the envy of the lunch table.
-Get the recipe now on Foodal.
+Get the recipe now.

 If you’re looking to up your taco topping game, you’ve come to the right place.
 Succulent, garlicky shrimp are slathered in a verdant crema permeated with green onion and cilantro.
 A light char on each tortilla delivers an extra zing of flavor.
-Read on to add this recipe to your list of taco triumphs, now on Foodal.
+Read more now to add this recipe to your list of taco triumphs.

 Making lo mein at home doesn’t have to be difficult, even with a small kitchen space.
 Make it as complicated or as simple as you like, with this recipe.
 We’ll teach you how to utilize fresh or frozen vegetables, as well as your favorite combination of chicken, beef, and shrimp.
 The marinade and sauce are homemade, too!
 Read more now on Foodal.com.